 - Do you use any particular tools to do your job?

 - What does your typical day looks like?

 - Work-process problems that occur?

-Ask yourself, what do your best clients have in common?
-Collect the things that they have in common plus the things that you wish your IAP to have are the attributes that you need to keep an eye on when you develop your IAP.
+Next, you should ask yourself, what do your best clients have in common?
+Collect the things that they have in common as well as the things that you wish your IAP to have.
 Here are some questions that will start the process for you:

 - What is the size of their business?